wisper1977/Python/TechSmart/readme.md

 ## Criteria

+- Use at least one while loop and one for loop
+- Use at least one loop control statement (break, continue, or else)
+- Use at least three sprites within a tsapp GraphicsWindow
+- Use keyboard or mouse input

 # Unit4_contact.py

 This program is a simple contact manager that allows users to perform various operations on a list of contacts.